nonlinear-vibes/brachistochrone-tunnel/README.md

-# Brachistochrone in a Uniform-Density Planet
+# Brachistochrones in a Uniform-Density Planet
 Terrestrial brachistochrone paths + analytical calculations

-Visualizes the brachistochrone tunnels inside a uniform-density planet by plotting the optimal (minimum-time) hypocycloid paths in a 2D disk.
+Visualizes the brachistochrone (shortest time) trajectories in the gravitationaly field of a uniform-density planet by plotting the optimal paths in a 2D disk.

 Example with Earth parameters and Δθ steps of 30°: